This post will be helpful if you’re looking to:

 Know how to combine Google Analytics and Google Search Console data in Looker Studio.

 The secret here is understanding that you need to have a base (a key) to merge these datasets.
-Looker Studio uses data from database tables that have a field name (key) and a field ID (Key ID).
-You need to make both of these uniforms to be able to merge the two using a common Key.
+Looker Studio uses data from database tables with a field name (key) and a field ID (Key ID).
+You need to make both of these uniforms to be able to merge the two using a standard Key.

 Connect GA4 and GSC as data sources in Looker studio

-If you haven’t already, connect your Looker studio to your Google Analytics property and Google Search Console property.
+If you haven’t already done so, connect your Looker studio to your Google Analytics property and Google Search Console property.

 Connect Google search console to Looker studio

-You’ll see your search console property in the right sidebar.
-Now select that property and you’ll see two options – “Site impressions” and “Url impressions”.
+Your search console property will appear in the right sidebar.
+Now select that property, and you’ll see two options: “Site impressions” and “Url impressions.”

 While adding the Search console property, select “Url impressions” as the dataset.
-This dataset is most useful since it contains all the URLs and Query dimensions along with metrics such as clicks, impressions, position, etc.
+This dataset is most useful since it contains all the URLs and Query dimensions and metrics such as clicks, impressions, position, etc.

 The “Site impressions” dataset doesn’t have queries attached to the URLs.
 You need queries with URLs set to drill down and identify queries ranking for that page.